DenisBorisovJS/rsschool-2019Q1-cv/cv.md

 ### Summury:

-I can describe myself in 3 words "I`m the best".
+I can describe myself in 3 words "*Im the best*".
 My goal is to be first on your course but the Padawans system lowers me every day.
-How it`s possible if i have **600** point out **600**!
+How its possible if i have **600** point out **600**!

 Skills: